Is blogging dead?

 2. Establish a Content Strategy

-Is blogging a dying trend?
+Is blogging dead?
 No… it’s the opposite — especially when you blog with a strategy.

 Blogging with a strategy in mind (versus just jumping online and forcing yourself to blog when you’ve got the energy) is a pillar of the content trends of 2022 that are here to stay.